Galeos93/ml-streaming-app-with-faust/README.md

 - `docker build -t streaming_app .`
 - `docker-compose up`

-After the system is up, you need to create a topic for the input tweets.
+After the system is up, you need to create a topic for the input Tweets.
 To do so, execute the following commands on a new terminal:

 - `BROKER_URI="kafka-cluster:9092"; docker exec mlstreamingappwithfaust_kafka-cluster_1 /opt/bitnami/kafka/bin/kafka-topics.sh --create --bootstrap-server $BROKER_URI --replication-factor 1 --partitions 3 --topic incoming_tweet`